 The power to raise and spend public revenues remains fundamentally associated with the nation state at a time when states increasingly set their fiscal directions in response to pressures associated with global economic integration, capital mobility and market deregulation.
 Nation states have also agreed to collaborate on matters of fiscal governance and policies in the OECD, the WBG and the IMF.
 Apart from having a strong global influence on world trade, these organizations also have a worldwide influence on multinational commitments to engage in stimulus budgeting and on cooperating in preventing tax evasion.
 A global economic order has been on the agenda for a while as a means for fighting harmful tax competition.
 Tax law reforms are regarded as valuable instruments for achieving this aim (Mumford 2010, 36-37).
 The series of economic crises starting with the global economic crisis in 2008 has also led to new multinational commitments.
 The interventions of international organizations in the economic and fiscal governance of national states is exposed, for example, in the way Greece has been forced to submit to massive budgets cuts and fiscal restrains.

 Many OECD countries have reformed their income tax over the last twenty years.
 Even though a common understanding of the ideal income tax system has never been expressed openly, there are common strands in the various tax reforms.
 Based on a neoliberal tax ideology, a special interpretation of what constitutes an optimal taxation has guided the international trend in redesigning national budgets and fiscal systems.
-A line between fiscal purposes and social justice has been drawn meaning that tax regulations with redistributive intentions are seen as political interventions in the market economy.
+A line between fiscal purposes and social justice has been drawn, meaning that tax regulations with redistributive intentions are seen as political interventions in the market economy.
 Economic intervention creates excess burdens or welfare losses, which hinder economic growth.
 As redistribution of wealth and income are based on political ideals concerning economic equality, such interventions are seen as creating inefficiency in the economy.
 This has resulted in a normative standard whereby distributional neutrality is a part of the concept of fiscal taxation, which aims to preserve the status quo (Hayek 1956; Korpi, Palme 1993; Prop.
 1989/90:110, 620-632).
 Subjecting all forms of income and consumption to tax fulfils the principle of distributional neutrality.
 The Swedish tax reform from 1991 expanded the income tax base by including a large group of previously tax-free fringe benefits and income in kind.
 In total the labour income tax base expand by almost one per cent (Birch Sörensen 2010).